LSU wins 1st College World Series title since 2009, beating Florida 18-4 one day after 20-run loss

 There was speculation after Sunday's blowout loss about the Tigers bringing back ace Paul Skenes for a third start in Omaha.
 He threw a combined 243 pitches over 15 2/3 innings in two spectacular appearances, and he would have been working on three days' rest.

 It turned out Skenes was able to watch from the dugout in the comfort of his sneakers while LSU poured on the runs and Hatcher kept dealing.
-Skenes headed to the bullpen to do some stretching in the seventh inning, but he went back to the dugout after the eighth and stayed there until he and teammates rushed the mound when Guidry struck out Cade Kurland to end it.
+Skenes headed to the bullpen to do some stretching and throwing in the seventh inning.
+He went back to the dugout after the eighth and stayed there until he and teammates rushed the mound when Guidry struck out Colby Halter to end it.

 Skenes was named the Most Outstanding Player of the CWS.